Dental Implant Bone Graft — What Is It And When Is It Needed?

 A solid foundation of bone is needed for dental implants to look, feel, and function just like natural teeth.
-But problems such as a long-term missing tooth or periodontal disease may compromise the required bone height and mass for viable and successful dental implant treatment.
-Here is where a dental implant bone graft can help.
+However, problems such as a long-term missing tooth or periodontal disease may compromise the required bone height and mass for viable and successful dental implant treatment.

 What is a dental implant bone graft?

 Before your dental implant surgery, your dentist will assess the health of your bone.
 This is one of the most important steps to ensure the success of your treatment.
-If found that there is less bone than required for dental implants, a bone graft is used to add volume and density to your bone.

-A dental implant bone graft can be obtained from your own body, other human or animal tissue banks, or synthetic bone grafting materials.
+A dental implant bone graft can be obtained from your body, other human or animal tissue banks, or synthetic bone grafting materials.
 This is packed or augmented on the specific area to prepare it for a dental implant procedure.

 When is bone grafting needed?